titaniumnetwork-dev/alloy/README.md

 # Known issues that need to be fixed

-- Better post data handling
+- Better POST body parsing instead of using body-parser.

-- Header rewriting
+- Cookie header rewriting

 # Updates to come in the future

 - Full URL encoding / encryption mode

-- A websocket proxy that doesn't crash
+- Websocket proxing